GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 Schnurrenberger, D., Russell, J. and Kelts, K., 2003, Classification of lacustrine sediments based on sedimentary components: Journal of Paleolimnology, v.29, p141-154.
+- Mudstone that consists of greater than 50 percent carbonate minerals of any origin in the mud size fraction.

 - **Alternate labels:**
 marlstone